Thai Max

 Has Thai Max's inspection record improved over time?

-Yes.
-Recent inspections at Thai Max have averaged around five violations per visit, down from roughly seven earlier in the record.
+Results have been roughly steady.
+Inspections at Thai Max have averaged around five violations per visit across the recent record.

 What does a medium risk rating mean?